renanthera/simc-wiki/ProfileSet.md

 Profile sets are a new mechanism of batch-simulating actors.
 Simulationcraft currently has two ways to do large (multi-actor) simulations.
 First, inputting multiple actors without any additional options will simulate all actors in the same environment (i.e., a raid).
 Adding `single_actor_batch=1` option will segregate the actors to simulating separately in individual phases.

 Profile sets add a third simulation mode.
-Instead of simulating multiple profiles under the same environment, profile sets first simulate a baseline profile, and then each profile set individually in a separate simulation environment.
+Instead of simulating multiple profiles under the same environment, profile sets first simulate a baseline set of profiles, and then each profile set individually in a separate simulation environment.

 This has several benefits, the largest being that profile sets only require memory during run time for two simultaneous actors (i.e., the baseline which is kept in memory during the whole simulation run, and the individual profile set environment that is destroyed after it finishes).
 This should essentially remove the memory-related issues of conventional simulation modes (i.e., multi-actor or `single_actor_batch=1`), where the simulator allocates memory for all actors at the initialization phase of the simulator.

-Note that profile sets only output summary information about the simulated actor.
+Note that profile sets only output summary information about the baseline set of profiles.
 This includes at most the minimum, first quartile, median, mean, third quartile, and maximum metric values, as well as the standard deviation and the number of iterations used.
 The full information content is only available in JSON reports, the textual report only outputs the median value, and the HTML report includes all but standard deviation and number of iterations.

 **Note, profileset functionality is only available on the command-line Simulationcraft program.**